YihanLi126/YihanLi126.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    Figure 2: Right overtake data.
+    Figure 2: Right overtake rollout data.
 </div>

-We train a teacher-student policy for this task, as shown in Figure 1.
-The teacher policy is trained with privileged perception, including ground-truth object state and injury state that are unavailable to the student., and a student policy can be distilled using only real-world-available perception information through behavior cloning.
+As shown in Figure 1 and Figure 3, the ego vehicle could overtake the obstacles either from the right or left side.
+Figure 3 shows that the vehicle could get stuck when the intention of overtaking keeps jumping between the left and right.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">